EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Pioneer country validated by the verdict: 4.7 million minor accounts deleted and the world watches
+Pioneer nation validated by verdict: 4.7 million minor accounts removed and the world watches

 Dominant angle identified — does not reflect unanimity of this country’s media

-Australia holds a unique position: it is the only country in the world to have banned social media for under-16s.
-The Online Safety Amendment Act, effective December 11, 2025, bars access to ten major platforms — Instagram, YouTube, TikTok, Reddit, Snapchat, Threads, X — for minors under 16, with fines up to AUD 49.5 million ($33 million USD) per platform.
+Australia occupies unique position in this debate: it is the only country worldwide to have already banned social media for under-16s.
+The Online Safety Amendment (Social Media Minimum Age) Act, effective December 11, 2025, prohibits access to ten major platforms—Instagram, YouTube, TikTok, Reddit, Snapchat, Threads, X—for under-16s, with penalties reaching 49.5 million Australian dollars (33 million USD) per platform.

-Results are spectacular: platforms revoked access to 4.7 million accounts identified as belonging to minors in the first month.
-Meta blocked over 500,000 accounts before calling on the Australian government to reconsider — a plea that rings hollow in light of the California verdict.
+Results are spectacular: according to Al Jazeera, platforms revoked access to 4.7 million accounts identified as belonging to minors within first month.
+Meta blocked over 500,000 accounts on its platforms alone before appealing to Australian government to reconsider the ban—an appeal poorly timed in light of California verdict.

-Presenting the ban as successful without analyzing circumvention (VPNs, fake accounts)
+Presentation of ban as success without analyzing workarounds (VPN, fake accounts)

 Sino-Australian anxiety absent from tech/children debate despite WeChat influence

-Few adolescent voices in a debate that directly concerns them
+Few teen voices in debate directly concerning them

 Discover how another country covers this same story.